Gabriel París Gordillo: Military Junta

 Civil unrest and, political upheaval and public discontent had turned the country into chaos.
 Angry and violent street demonstrations and a general strike on May 10, 1957, brought down the government of General Gustavo Rojas Pinilla.
 At the age of 47 years, General París was selected by General Gustavo Rojas Pinilla to precede the Military Junta set to replace himself.
 General París assumed the Presidency on May 10, 1957, along with two other Generals of the Army, Luis E. Ordóñez Castillo and Rafael Navas Pardo, a General from the National Police Deogracias Fonseca Espinosa and rear Admiral of the Colombian National Armada Rubén Piedrahíta Arango.
 General París was elected as Chairman of the Junta, and as such, became “Presidente de la República”.

 The other four members of the Junta received the same title.
 The first decrees of the Junta were to restore peace and order, freedom of speech and association, freedom of the press, adherence to the Constitution and calling for a presidential election as soon as possible.
-In order to ease tensions, the Junta also appointed as Ministers of the presidential cabinet highly reputed members of both political parties.Gobernantes Colombianos, Ignacio Arismendi Posada, Interprint Editors Ltd., Italgraf, Segunda Edición, Page 228, Bogotá, Colombia, 1983 Besides restoring peace and order, the Junta’s main concern was the economy.
-The nation had a huge fiscal deficit, the trade deficit was exorbitant and the national debt had surpassed the $500 million dollars.
+In order to ease tensions, the Junta also appointed as Ministers of the presidential cabinet highly reputed members of both political parties.
+Besides restoring peace and order, the Junta’s main concern was the economy.
+The nation had a huge fiscal deficit, the trade deficit was exorbitant and the national debt had surpassed $500 million, resulting in high unemployment and an economic recession, which was turning into a depression.

-This situation had caused a very high unemployment and triggered a recession, which was turning into a depression.
-In order to address this urgent matter, the Junta created an economic and financial task force, preside by Alfonso López Pumarejo and Mariano Ospina Pérez.
-Both leaders were commissioned and set to the United States of America as a national mission to secure an emergency loan of $103 million dollars to stimulate the economy, pay some foreign debt and invigorate the employment scenario.
+In order to address the financial crisis, the Junta created an economic and financial task force, preside by Alfonso López Pumarejo and Mariano Ospina Pérez.
+Both leaders were commissioned and set to the United States of America as a national mission to secure an emergency loan of $103 million to stimulate the economy, pay some foreign debt and invigorate the employment scenario.
 This mission was also to discuss and negotiate a price agreement for coffee, as the export of this commodity was essential to the trade balance of Colombia.
 The commission also promoted the advancement of technical educational and created the "Servicio Nacional de Aprendizaje" (SENA).

 Regarding international trade and commerce, the administration of General París and the Junta, implemented the "Plan Vallejo" which was designed to promote and stimulate exports and to reduce unnecessary imports.
 The Junta also encouraged foreign private investment and eased monetary operations and exchange rates.
 General París and the Junta initiated international negotiations with major world producing countries to establish what would be known as the “Pacto Mundial” (world accord).
 In the political front, in order to honor the agreements of the "Treaty of Sitges”, the Junta would call a general election.

-The treaty, signed by former presidents Laureano Gómez and Alberto Lleras Camargo in June, 1957, prescribed for the Junta to hold a general election on December 1, of that same year, as a national plebiscite to legitimize the National Front.
+The treaty, signed by former presidents Laureano Gómez and Alberto Lleras Camargo in June 1957, prescribed for the Junta to hold a general election on December 1, of that same year, as a national plebiscite to legitimize the National Front.